azero-as/azero-no-content/tutorials/editing-markdown-in-sublime-text.md

 Editing Markdown without previewing it from time to time can be frustrating.
 We will therefore look at how we can set up sublime with markdown and a preview.

-There are sublime packages that suports live preview but at the time of writing(2017.08.06) I could not find a working settup that worked with little effort.
-So this guide explaines how to get a preview with running a command when previewing.
+There are sublime packages that supports live preview but at the time of writing(2017.08.06) I could not find a working setup that worked with little effort.
+So this guide explains how to get a preview with running a command when previewing.

 This guide shows how a setup with [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/).
 It is however possible to chose plain Markdown in each step.